 Resources you may find helpful

 Go directly through us to begin the insurance process.
-We are more than happy to connect you with a DME nearest to your city.
+We are more than happy to connect you with a DME nearest to your home.
 Give us a call and have your insurance card ready.
-We'll find you the best DME for your location and diagnosis.
+We'll find you the best DME for your location, diagnosis and insurance provider.

 Speak with your pediatrician about your concerns for the safety of your son or daughter.
 Explain that he or she may be awake and active during "sleep hours."
-If possible, have your pediatrician write a letter of medical necessity and/or a prescription for The Safety Sleeper®.
-Ask your child's therapist(s) and teachers to write a supporting letter as well.
+If possible, have your pediatrician, therapist, genetic specialist, or doctor write a letter of medical necessity and/or a prescription for The Safety Sleeper.
 Speaking with your pediatrician first to clearly define your family's needs is incredibly helpful when applying for insurance.
+Additionally, ask your child's therapist(s) and teachers to write supporting letters as well.
 Though you may want the fastest solution, following these steps ultimately speeds the process in the end.

 Some insurance companies will cover all or a portion of the cost for our enclosed bed.
 If you are working with insurance to cover the cost of your purchase, we work with a number of Durable Medical Equipment companies who can help with this process.